renzhi10122/exchange_simulator/README.md

 Multithreaded simulation of a trading environment for 10 year swaps.
 Orders are partially filled and the rest that are not are placed in the order book.
+Logging happens on each thread and is written to a file.

 Pricing by the clients are purposefully delayed via the simulation method after the pricer has updated.
 When the pricer updates, new